adi90x/rancher-active-proxy/README.md

     $ docker run -d -p 80:80 -p 443:443 -v /path/to/vhost.d:/etc/nginx/vhost.d:ro adi90x/rancher-active-proxy

-You should therefore have a file `app.example.com_server` in the `/etc/nginx/vhost.d` folder that contain the whole server block you want to use :
+You should therefore have a file `app.example.com_server` in the `/etc/nginx/vhost.d` folder that contains the whole server block you want to use :

 ```
 server {